EducationalTestingService/rsmtool/doc/pipeline.rst

 Overview of RSMTool Pipeline
 ============================

-The following figure gives an overview of the main RSMTool pipeline implemented:
+The following figure gives an overview of the RSMTool pipeline:

 .. image:: pipeline.png
    :alt: RSMTool processing pipeline